Dasha Mart Does The Splits In A Thong For Sizzling New Snap

-Dasha Mart tantalized her 1.9 million fans on Tuesday with a sultry new photo that showed some serious skin.
-The Russian born beauty looked like a total smokeshow as she posed in bed while clad in an NSFW outfit.
+Dasha Mart tantalized her 1.9 million fans on Tuesday with a sultry new photo where she showed some serious skin.
+The Russian-born beauty looked like a total smokeshow as she posed in bed while clad in an NSFW outfit.

-The photo captured Dasha posed on top of crisp, white linens while a geotag indicated that she was in Manhattan, New York.
-The model shared with her followers that she is tempted to move to the Big Apple, adding two emoji.
-The piece of furniture was positioned in the corner of a set of floor to ceiling windows that boasted a great look at the city.
-Dasha showed off her flexibility, doing the splits across the width of the bed as she laid on her chest.
+The photo captured Dasha on top of crisp, white linens while posing in Manhattan, New York, according to the geotag.
+The model shared with her followers that she is tempted to move to the Big Apple, adding two emoji at the end of her caption.
+The piece of furniture was positioned in the corner of a set of floor-to-ceiling windows that offered a great look at the city.
+Dasha showed off her flexibility, doing the splits across the width of the bed as she lay on her chest.
 She had a laptop in front of her, and she appeared to be surfing the web.

 She flaunted her gym-honed figure in a skimpy two-piece set.
-The fabric was a bright white color that further enhanced her allover glow.
-On her upper-half, she wore a bra with thick straps that allowed her to show off her toned arms.
-It appeared as though little fabric was left to cover her back, and a tease of it was exposed while the rest was covered by her long mane.
+The fabric was a bright white color that further enhanced her all-over glow.
+On her upper half, she wore a bra with thick straps that allowed her to show off her toned arms.
+It appeared as though little fabric was left to cover her back, which she teased while the rest of it was covered by her long mane.

-The bottom of her ensemble was equally as racy and left little to the imagination.
+The bottom of her ensemble was equally as racy.
 It had thin, floss-like straps that were tight on Dasha’s curvy hips, and its high-cut design showed off her shapely thighs.
-Only a scant amount of triangular fabric covered her backside, and Dasha left most of her peachy posterior on display for her fans to admire.
+Her rear end was barely covered as Dasha left most of her peachy posterior on display for her fans to admire.

 As of this writing, the racy upload has only been live on her page for a few hours, but it’s attracted a ton of attention.
 More than 24,000 social media users double-tapped the image, and 400-plus flocked to the comments section to take their admiration a step further.
 Several social media users applauded her flexibility while a few others quickly raved over her fit figure.

-“The most incredible view, and the city looks good to,” one follower gushed, adding a set of flame emoji to the end of their comment.
+“The most incredible view, and the city looks good [too],” one follower gushed, adding a set of flame emoji at the end of their comment.

 “You are right the view is incredible.
 You are seriously so hot,” a second follower raved.

 “WOW!!
 Incredible view!
-The stuff outside the window looks nice too,” one more joked.
+The stuff outside the window looks nice too,” a third person commented.

-“Very very hot women,” a fourth chimed in with a few heart-eye emoji on the end of their comment.
+“Very very hot women,” a fourth chimed in with a few heart-eye emoji at the end of their comment.

-Dasha has shown off her bombshell body on Instagram plenty in the past few weeks.
-Previously, it was reported by The Inquisitr that the model posed in sexy attire underneath the Brooklyn Bridge.
+Dasha has shown off her bombshell body on Instagram quite often in the past few weeks.
+Previously, The Inquisitr reported that the model posed in sexy attire underneath the Brooklyn Bridge.